vishalsai0234/Multi-Modal-Travel-Assistant/README.md

 │   ├── 1.
 Paris.png          # Output of city query: Paris
 │   ├── 2.
 Paris.png
 │   ├── 3.
 Paris.png
 │   ├── 4.
-New Delhi.png      # Output of city query: Paris
+New Delhi.png      # Output of city query: New Delhi
 │   ├── 5.
 New Delhi.png
 │   └── graph.png             # Graph of workflow architecture
 ├── graph/